-Part 3 (Example Sales Order With New Tax Type)
+Part 3 - An example of Sales Order with New Tax Types

-After you've made your selection, create the sales order.
-The Tax components would be reflected right below.
+After you've made your selection, click on ‘Save’.
+The tax components will be reflected right below.

 Variants have tax configuration.
-You can enable or disable the option "This Item is Taxable" from the Variant Detail page.
+You can enable or disable the option ‘This Item is Taxable’ from the Inventory > Variants > Details tab.

-- When enabled, the order line item will reflect the default tax type assigned on the Company (if the Company has a default sales tax set).
+- Enabled – the order line item will reflect the default tax type assigned to the Company (if the Company has a default sales tax set).
 If not, the order line item will reflect the default sales tax you have set on your account.

-- When disabled, TradeGecko will automatically assign a Tax Exempt rate on the order line item.
+- Disabled – TradeGecko will automatically assign a Tax Exempt rate on the order line item.